 If you’re noticing that some employees are struggling with food safety, don’t hesitate to schedule more training time.

 The best way to do things like eliminating cross-contamination is to focus on proper food storage.

 Make sure that all of your pre-prepped food items are kept in areas with proper holding temperatures.
+For restaurants with multiple floors, a dumbwaiter lift can speed up the delivery of food, avoiding the issue of cold food and potential contamination.
 Use labels and color-coding systems to distinguish between cutting boards for meats, vegetables, and dairy.
 Even better, prepare raw foods in a totally different part of the kitchen.

 In addition to all of that, stay on top of things like sweeping and mopping the floors and taking out the garbage.
 Wipe down and sanitize the counters frequently.
 The more prevention you do, the less response you have to worry about!

 No one expects a restaurant’s kitchen to be perfect every second of every day.

 You know that during peak periods of service, things can get downright chaotic.
 That’s why it’s so critical to have a solid food safety compliance plan on which all of your staff have been trained.
 Taking this extra step ensures that your restaurant and your career stick around for years to come!

 Do you want to learn about more awesome ways to make your restaurant a success?
 We’re here to help.
 Check out the rest of our blog to learn about the latest in business and marketing!